Swift-AI/Swift-AI/README.md

 ![Email](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/Email.png?raw=true)

+## Become a Sponsor

+Due to recent interest, we're now accepting corporate sponsorships.
+If your company is interested in becoming a sponsor, contact me at the address above.

 ## Care Enough to Donate?

 Everyone needs to eat, and our amazing supporters are what have made Swift AI possible.